attractivechaos/k8/README.md

 ###The File Object

-`File` provides basic unbuffered file I/O. It has the following methods:
+`File` provides buffered file I/O. It has the following methods:

 	// Open STDIN.
 The input stream can be optionally gzip/zlib compressed. new File()